Mar 20, 2023

 There are different types of domain extensions available, such as:

-When deciding on the extension that is suitable for your domain, look for a TLD that represents the purpose of your website.
+When deciding on the extension suitable for your domain, look for a TLD that represents the purpose of your website.
 Choosing the wrong suffix can confuse visitors and make your brand name prone to being misinterpreted.

-For example, a .com, .biz, or .store domain might be best for an eCommerce business.
-On the other hand, if you plan to create a blog to keep an online journal, using a .me or .online domain can be an excellent solution.
+For example, .com, .biz, and .store domain extensions might be suitable for an eCommerce business.
+On the other hand, if you plan to create a blog or a personal website, using a .me or .online TLD can be an excellent solution.